Trump Jr. Hits At Hillary Clinton's 'Fire And Fury' Grammy Cameo

 Enter the star-studded pre-taped sketch, with John Legend, Cher, Snoop Dogg, Cardi B and DJ Khaled each reading passages from Fire and Fury, Michael Wolff's dishy – and disputed — book on the Trump White House.

-"If Trump was not having his 6:30 dinner with Steve Bannon, then more to his liking he was in bed by that time with a cheeseburger," reads Cardi B. She looks up at the camera and says "why am I even reading this s***? ...
+"If Trump was not having his 6:30 dinner with Steve Bannon, then more to his liking he was in bed by that time with a cheeseburger," reads Cardi B. She looks up at the camera and says "why am I even reading this ...
 I can't believe this. ...
 This how he lives his life?"

 The last reader is the skit's pièce de résistance: the unmistakable hairstyle and sensible outfit of a certain spoken-word Grammy winner.